Longhorn-Developers/UT-Dining/README.md

 # UT Dining

-UT Dining is a mobile application that provides comprehensive information about dining options at the University of Texas at Austin, including menus, nutrition data, allergens, and more.
+UT Dining is your companion app for exploring dining options at the University of Texas.
+Browse menus, check dining hours, and find the perfect meal on campus.

 > This project has been adopted by [Longhorn Developers](https://github.com/Longhorn-Developers).
 Huge thanks to Ethan Lanting (@EthanL06) for creating it!